OCIPOC/courses-and-books/python-data-structures/book/stack-queues-deques.md

 - length: return the number of elements in the stack
     - Time complexity: O(1)

-In Python we can implement stack using list:
+In Python we use [list, collections.deque, queue.LifoQueue](https://realpython.com/how-to-implement-python-stack/) as stack or we can implement stack using list:

 ```python
 class ArrayStack: